friends111/tetris/README.md

 There is no texture cache, because it uses only one texture.
 But again, if this was a bigger project that needed multiple textures, it would be wise to create a global texture cache (just for organization purposes).
 Uniform Buffer Objects and Uniform Blocks could also be used if there was much more uniform values needed to be updated.

-I haven't tried to compile the project on anything except Windows, even though there is some preprocessor code to potentially allow cross-platform compilation.

 ## Dependencies
 The following versions were used during development, but higher, compatible ones should also work.
 * C++14